MdMustafaG/Health-Recomandation-System-1/README.md

 A smart, ML-powered health assistant that predicts diseases based on symptoms and provides personalized medical recommendations, all accessible through an intuitive web interface.

 🚀 Features:
-✅ Symptom-Based Disease Prediction
+✅ Symptom-Based Disease Prediction:
 Uses advanced machine learning models to predict potential diseases based on user-input symptoms.

-✅ Personalized Medical Recommendations
+✅ Personalized Medical Recommendations:
 Recommends the top 5 medicines, relevant prescriptions, and workout routines tailored to the predicted condition.

-✅ User-Friendly Interface
+✅ User-Friendly Interface:
 Simple and intuitive UI for users to input symptoms and receive instant health insights.

-✅ Flask Web App Integration
+✅ Flask Web App Integration:
 Fully integrated with Flask for fast, interactive, and platform-independent web access.

-✅ Data Privacy & Security
+✅ Data Privacy & Security:
 Prioritizes secure handling of user health data in accordance with industry privacy standards.

-✅ Self-Improving System
+✅ Self-Improving System:
 Continuously improves as more data is processed, making predictions and recommendations more accurate over time.

 🧠 Tech Stack & Key Skills: